Last week I joined my daughter’s kindergarten class for their 100th Day of School Celebration.

 UPDATE: You can see a photo of my daughter’s 100 Day Project plus more 100 Day Celebration Ideas in a later post.
 Just click the link to get there!

 This article was posted on Monday, February 12th, 2007 at 1:31 pm and is filed under 100 Day Celebration, 100th Day Celebration, Countries & Cultures, Holidays Around the World, Learning, Math, Math, Teaching, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “100 Day Celebration”